ə-ˈdap-tərs | Noun

 A cultivation method that does not use soil, but rather keeps the roots of the plant submerged in water.
 Growing media such as coco coir, clay pebbles, or another lightweight, expandable aggregate are used with liquid nutrients to replace soil.

 ˈīs ˈhash | Noun

-A cannabis concentrate formed by sifting the trichomes of the cannabis plant in the presence of icewater.
-Ice Hash (commonly referred to as Bubble Hash or Wet Sift) is typically dabbed, but can also be used to add potency to flower.
-Ice Hash is a modern form of hash making, and just like traditional hash, can be crafted by hand or mechanically.
+A cannabis concentrate formed by sifting the trichomes of the cannabis plant in the presence of ice water.
+Ice hash, (commonly referred to as ice water hash, bubble hash, or wet sift) is typically dabbed, but can also be used to add potency to flower.
+Ice hash is a modern form of hash making, and just like traditional hash, can be crafted by hand or mechanically.

 ˈin-di-kə | Noun/ Adjective

-A cannabis variety native to Afghanistan, often used as a term to describe cannabis products with sedating, relaxing, and heavy physical effects.
-Indica cannabis plants are typically short in stature and feature broad leaves and shorter growing cycles.
-Indica cultivars are well-suited for growth in cooler climates, due to their shorter flowering periods.
+A term used in the cannabis consumer marketplace to describe products with sedating, relaxing, and heavy physical effects.
+Indica cannabis plants are typically short in stature with broad leaves and shorter growing cycles.
+Indica cultivars are well-suited for growth in cooler climates due to their shorter flowering periods.

 ˈindôr | Noun/ Adjective

 A term that indicates a cannabis plant was cultivated under artificial lighting and a climate-controlled environment.
 Indoor cultivation allows growers to maintain meticulous control over the environmental factors, such as light, heat, water, nutrition, and pests.
 Indoor-cultivated cannabis typically costs more than the outdoor variety.

 ˈin(t)əˌɡrādəd pest ˈmanijmənt | Noun